An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 This web page shows only a small excerpt of our Wyllie research.
-Another 182 words (13 lines of text) are included under the topic Early Wyllie History in all our PDF Extended History products.
+Another 203 words (14 lines of text) covering the years 1590, 1645, 1642, 1643 and are included under the topic Early Wyllie History in all our PDF Extended History products.

 The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
 Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them:

 Wyllie Settlers in United States in the 18th Century